This page outlines a number of scenarios which detail how property tax compliance requirements apply.

 Jim and Maureen have undivided shares in a matrimonial property and a rental property.
 After their divorce, they reallocate their marital assets and Jim becomes legal owner of the properties.

-They don’t need to provide their IRD numbers to transfer the matrimonial property to Jim because the main home non-notifiable reason applies – but they must provide their IRD numbers to transfer the rental property to Jim.
+Jim and Maureen will need to provide their IRD numbers to transfer both the matrimonial property and the rental property to Jim.

 Tāmati buys his first home through a mortgagee sale and completes a tax statement.
-As the property will be his main home, he doesn’t need to provide his IRD number.
+He will need to include his IRD number on his tax statement.

 The bank – as mortgagee – must also complete a tax statement, but doesn’t have to provide its IRD number because mortgagee sales are exempt from this requirement.